 as databases are updated.
 We have no way of knowing which number prefixes are blocked

-by a particular provider at a particular time.
+by a particular online service at a particular time.

 Using virtual phone numbers for verifying online accounts is at your own risk

-SMS to your virtual phone number, as we have no control over whether they choose to send
+verification SMS to your virtual phone number, as we have no control over whether they

 These work just like our virtual mobile numbers for sending and receiving SMS via your